-Oriole Park at Camden Yards—Back in 2015, the Baltimore Orioles publicly suggested that a future Oriole Park at Camden Yards renovation could lead to the removal of seats in favor of more party decks and open spaces.
-There has been little in the way of tangible renovation discussions since, but with the club’s original lease expiring in 2021 and the ballpark’s 30th anniversary set for 2022, a series of future upgrades would seem to be in order.
+Oriole Park at Camden Yards—Back in 2015, the Baltimore Orioles publicly suggested that a future Oriole Park at Camden Yards renovation could lead to the removal of seats in favor of more party decks and open spaces, and have more recently suggested that a reduction in fixed seating capacity and more non-baseball events are part of their strategy for the ballpark’s future.
+With the club’s original lease expiring in 2021 and the ballpark’s 30th anniversary set for 2022, a series of future upgrades would seem to be in order.
 From the right-field flag court original to Camden Yards to the center-field roof deck added in 2012, the Orioles have been successful at implementing social spaces over the years, and they could build on that strength in future improvements.

 Rogers Centre—When it opened in 1989 as the SkyDome, the retractable-roof venue was a marvel, but it now is now widely regarded as dated by MLB standards.
-The Toronto Blue Jays have openly acknowledged that future renovations are needed but have not committed to a firm plan yet.
-Funding is a major sticking point, but given the Rogers Centre’s prime location and potential, upgrading the ballpark rather than outright replacing it would seem to be the most logical path.
-Future improvements could lead to new social spaces, while making the facility more baseball friendly.
+The Toronto Blue Jays have openly acknowledged that the ballpark’s condition needs to be addressed but have not committed to a firm plan yet.
+Still, given the Rogers Centre’s prime location and potential, upgrading the ballpark rather than outright replacing it could be deemed the most viable option—especially if it can be tied to future development in the area.
+If renovations do take place, future improvements could lead to new social spaces, while making the facility more baseball friendly.
 Rogers Centre was originally designed for baseball and football, but football has not been played there regularly since the CFL’s Argonauts moved to BMO Field in 2016.